 In addition to in-house professional learning, we need opportunities to send our department colleagues to conferences and workshops outside the district to better inform the work we're doing at SRJC.
+This need has become more pronounced as IDEAA and equity-oriented instruction have become more prominent in educational research while also coming under strong attack at the national level.
 Priority will be given to attend conferences that address current research, scholarship, and innovation related to culturally responsive and culturally sustaining pedagogy and practices that improve student outcomes and reduce racial inequities.